Lucy Nicolar Poolaw: Career

 Nicolar often combined political activism with entertainment.
 In January 1900, when 17 years old, Nicolar attended a debate on the subject of immigration in New York City.
 She silenced the attendees with the statement "I believe I am the only true American here."
 She then sat at a piano, sang a plaintive song and played Chopin, touching everyone in the room.

 Lucy Nicolar toured the United States using the stage name "Princess Watahwaso", on the Chautauqua and lyceum circuits beginning in 1916, singing songs, playing piano, telling stories, dancing, and wearing a fringed costume.
 She sang "The Star-Spangled Banner" at the annual banquet of the Redpath-Vawter Chautauqua organization.
 She performed at New York's Aeolian Hall and was on the program for Music Day at the Woman's Press Club in New York in 1920.
 Writing about her show in 1920, the New York Times commented that "Watahwaso's native and acquired gifts produced a degree of charm not often heard in primitive music."
 Although it was presented as "primitive music", most of Princess Watahwaso's repertoire was written by non-Native composers, including Thurlow Lieurance and Charles Wakefield Cadman.

 Lucy Nicolar also made more than a dozen recordings for the Victor Talking Machine Company between 1917 and 1930.

 After 1929, she retired from the platform shows and Lucy Nicolar Poolaw and her husband ran a basket shop, Chief Poolaw's Teepee, in Maine.
 She was also active with her sisters Emma and Florence in working for Native American rights in Maine.
 Once Penobscot people living on reservation land in Maine secured the right to vote in 1955, Lucy Nicolar Poolaw cast the first ballot.

 Personal life

-Lucy Nicolar married first in 1905, a doctor from Boston; they divorced in 1913.
-She married second to her manager and lawyer, Thomas F. Gorman, before 1918; they divorced too.
+Lucy Nicolar married a doctor from Boston in 1905; they divorced in 1913.
+She married her manager and lawyer, Thomas F. Gorman, before 1918; they divorced, too.
 Her third husband was Bruce Poolaw (1906-1984), a fellow entertainer.
 They retired to Maine together.
 Lucy Nicolar Poolaw died in 1969, aged 87 years, on Indian Island.
 The Poolaw's giftshop, renamed Princess Watahwaso's Teepee, is now a museum run by Lucy's nephew, Charles Norman Shay.

 One of Poolaw's baskets is in the collection of the Oklahoma Historical Society.
 In 2010 and 2011, there was an exhibit about her, called "Aunt Lu: The Story of Princess Watahwaso", at the Abbe Museum.

 Photographer Horace Poolaw was her brother-in-law.